Indonesia: Pay and benefits

-- If an employee is absent from work owing to sickness, the employer is obliged to pay the employee his or her full wages for the first four months of absence, then a certain proportion of his or her wages for at least a further eight months.
+- If an employee is absent from work owing to sickness, the employer is obliged to pay the employee their full wages for the first four months of absence, then a certain proportion of their wages for at least a further eight months.
 (See Pay for employees not at work)

 - Employers must pay employees a "religious holiday allowance", set at one month's wages for employees with at least one year's service, on the occasion of one religious festival per year.
 (See Religious holiday allowance)